Squid 3.0 was proposed as the project name for replacing Squid 2.50 during the VIII SHRIMP 2016 Workshop in Granada.

 To contribute issues and feedback, please join GitHub here.
-While using Squid, the help menu provides a link that initializes a new GitHub issue for you - please use freely.
+While using Squid3, the help menu provides a link that initializes a new GitHub issue for you - please use freely.

-The current versions - Squid3-0.0.n.jar - prototype the development of the project-management feature of Squid.
-Squid provides for creating and saving Squid Project files that have an extension of “.squid” and are intended to save the current sate of work on a project.
+The current versions - Squid3-0.2.n.jar - prototype the development of the workflow support including project, task, and expression management features of Squid.
+Squid provides for creating and saving Squid Project files that have an extension of “.squid” and are intended to save the current state of work on a project.